TIBCOSoftware/sb-jmsxml/README.txt

 ${TIBCO_HOME}/ems/8.3/lib/jms-2.0.jar
 ${TIBCO_HOME}/ems/8.3/lib/tibcrypt.jar

+Apache ActiveMQ

-However, the project can also used with a local ActiveMQ server by changing the Server Name property in the adapters from tibems to activemq.
+However, the project can also used with a local ActiveMQ server by selecting the Server Name property in the JMS adapters to either activemqjndi or activemqdirect.

 The sbconf file also adds the necessary ActiveMQ libraries to the server classpath.
-For ActiveMQ 5.14.5, for example, there is only one library reference needed:
+For ActiveMQ 5.15.0, for example, there is only one library reference needed:

-${ACTIVEMQ_HOME}/activemq-all-5.14.5.jar
+${ACTIVEMQ_HOME}/activemq-all-5.15.0.jar

 For each supported provider, you'll also need to set an additional environment variable to specify its home directory.